giovannellilab/ena-submission/README.md

 In general, you first register your biological samples enriched with all the information possible

-## Workflow
+## Getting Started
+Once you have created you PRJEBI Umbrella project in ENA, you will get a PRJID which must be inserted

-Before starting, it is assumed that you already compiled the ENA_checklist with all the proper information.
-MOreover, it is mandatory to compile a further *sample table* (the likes use in [geomosaic_setup](https://giovannellilab.github.io/Geomosaic/commands/setup.html) ) as tsv or (tab separated format) storing in this order: forward,reverse,samples_alias columns.
-An example of this is provided:
+Before starting, it is assumed that you already have created your study in ENA [PRJEBI_Umbrella_project](https://ena-docs.readthedocs.io/en/latest/submit/study/interactive.html) within your account and compiled the ENA_checklist with all the proper information.  you can find multiple ENA_submission spreadsheet at the following link: ()
+And an real example: ()

+In addition, you will be asked to compile a mandatory TSV *sample table.tsv* (the likes used in [geomosaic_setup](https://giovannellilab.github.io/Geomosaic/commands/setup.html) ) (tab separated format) to be sure that the sequences you are about to upload are referenced to the right sample alias in your Ena_submission spreadsheet.
+To note, this table must be created for each different experiment!
+The namings are stored under the following columns: forward,reverse,samples_alias.
+An example:

 | forward         | reverse         | sample_alias |
 | ----------------|-----------------|--------------|